Sick Leave in Switzerland: All You Need To Know

 For instance, research shows that burnout can exacerbate specific psychiatric diseases and physical dysfunctions.
 Specifically, burnout is a risk factor for cardiovascular ailments and perhaps a more common mental disorder, depression.

 Employees suffering from burnout can visit a medical practitioner for evaluation.
-If the doctor determines that their state will impair their ability to work, they can recommend time off work.
+If the doctor determines their state will impair their ability to work, they can recommend time off work.

 How to call in sick in Switzerland